Anthony A. Martino, 75, Founder of MAACO, Dies

 "He'll be missed.
 He was a great person and a great mentor for our company since 1972.
 His vision endures though, and our brand is solid," said Anthony Martino's son Mark.
 Mark Martino, who has served in a number of capacities at MAACO since the company's founding, will move from vice chairman to chairman.

-Anthony Martino began his career in 1959 with a repair shop specializing in automatic repair.
+Anthony Martino began his career in 1959 with a repair shop specializing in automatic transmission repair.
 He named his company Aamco Transmissions, an acronym for Anthony A. Martino & Co., to top the Yellow Pages telephone listings, and began franchising in 1962.
 Mr. Martino sold his interest in Aamco in 1967 after guiding it to industry leadership.

 In 1972 Mr. Martino sensed another opportunity and opened a pilot MAACO Auto Painting & Bodyworks center, positioning the brand between low-cost auto painters of lesser quality and expensive dealership work.